Inspired to build the world’s leading high-science retina pipeline

 Inflammation has been shown to play a significant role in high-prevalence retinal vascular diseases.
 However, no treatments exist that concurrently address vascular permeability and inflammation.

-KSI-501, our second investigational medicine built on our Antibody Biopolymer Conjugate (ABC) platform, is designed to inhibit VEGF and IL-6, a pro-inflammatory cytokine and immune growth factor, combining two powerful mechanisms of action to address retinal vascular disease and the underlying inflammatory cascade.
+KSI-501, our second investigational medicine built on our Antibody Biopolymer Conjugate Drug (ABCD) platform, is designed to inhibit VEGF and IL-6, a pro-inflammatory cytokine and immune growth factor, combining two powerful mechanisms of action to address retinal vascular disease and the underlying inflammatory cascade.

 KSI-501 is designed for highly efficient binding to both IL-6 and VEGF